M268816/power-repo/notes/FE OEE Algorithm.md

 | 0    | EF   | 27.7071       | 1329.9408     | 0           | 48            |

 Finally we come to the OEE2 formula.
 This next ForAll() loop patches in the OEE and total_pack data into our data structure here instead of collecting new information.
-It very simply sums all total_pack data points from the OEEData collection to create a final total collection into each Line.
-Then takes our original OEE formula and collects it as well, rounding to the 4th sig. dig.
+It sums all total_pack data points from the OEE Data collection to create a final total for each Line.
+Then calculates our original OEE formula, rounding to the 4th sig. dig.

 ```cpp
 ForAll( // Lines